 A is in her 50s and celebrated her 25th wedding anniversary last year and when in one of her moods speaks fondly of her great libido days.
 Though she finds that they have ‘calmed down, down there’ she says with a wink!
 “Once a month is all I can take without killing him or dozing off while in the act!” she said with a deep sigh!
-“And God forbid, if my hand touches his, even accidentally while watching TV, he thinks I am ready and it’s his lucky day!
-My part of the bed has this invisible electric fencing you know!” she chuckled.
+“And God forbid, if my hand touches his, even accidentally while watching TV, he thinks I am ready, and it’s his lucky day!
+My part of the bed has this invisible electric fencing, you know!” she chuckled.
 My other 50-something friends nodded their heads passionately (no pun intended) in agreement.

-R, who just turned 50 this year, said, “Coming from where my hubby does, of course there is no public display of affection at home even though it has been 5 years since my mother-in-law too passed away.
-But once, I grabbed his bum while we were walking up the stairs and mind you with no intention of sex (this friend is though a wee bit more charged than her hubby in that department), he chided me for being teenager-ish.
+R, who just turned 50 this year, said, “Coming from where my hubby does, of course, there is no public display of affection at home even though it has been five years since my mother-in-law too passed away.
+But once, I grabbed his bum while we were walking up the stairs and mind you with no intention of sex (this friend is though a wee bit more charged than her hubby in that department), he scolded me for being teenager-ish.

 This conversation got me thinking.
-Really thinking, about how touch is disappearing from our lives.
+Thinking about how touch is disappearing from our lives.
 I grew up in a joint family with aunts, uncles, cousins, with pranams, hugs, kisses on the forehead and shoulder-to-shoulder movie viewing sessions.
 And I remember three of us sisters, cooped up in the same bed as we read to sleep.
 Human touch was never a problem.
 But I’m now in a nuclear setup with my girls studying in different cities.
 That leaves the two of us and a marriage that’s going to hit its 25th year!
 Yes, you know where I am going with this…

 I remember the Bengali blockbuster Bela Sheshe.
 In it, the protagonist files for a divorce from his wife of 49 years!
-The judge, flabbergasted at this unusual request, orders them to spend some days together and see if they can sort things out.
+The judge, astounded at this unusual request, orders them to spend some days together and see if they can sort things out.

 And then the judge asks the octogenarian couple, “When was the last time you touched each other – just a human touch?”